XpiritBV/ds-copilot-labs/Lab 6 Document.md

-## Documentation
+# Lab 6: Document the Project

-You can use GitHub Copilot to create comprehensive documentation for your Titanic survival predictor project, making it professional and maintainable.
+This lab will guide you through using GitHub Copilot to create comprehensive documentation for your Titanic Survival Predictor project, making it professional and maintainable.

-## Tasks
+---

-### 1. Update README.md (Edit Mode)
+## Step 1: Update the README.md

-Select your current [README.md](README.md) content and and transform it into a comprehensive project documentation.
+Select your current [README.md](README.md) content and transform it into comprehensive project documentation.

-**Ideas for the prompt:**
+### 🎯 Prompt (Edit Mode)

 ```
 Transform this README into comprehensive project documentation that includes:
 - Project overview and objectives